icp-hub-it/ic-docutrack/README.md

 - Lack of key update: Given that the key used to encrypted the files is never refreshed, the privacy of the data is no longer guaranteed if an attacker learns this key (for instance, by corrupting the local storage of one of the users).

 The best solution for the first three bullet points is to apply [vetKeys](https://internetcomputer.org/blog/features/vetkey-primer/) to ensure in a clean and robust way that the same key pair can be extracted for each principal, regardless of the machine and browser used to access the dapp.
 Until this feature is available, key management could be implemented with WebAuthn extensions.
 However, these approaches are probably rather brittle, due to lacking widespread support in browsers and HW.
 For the last point, key revocation and/or key rotation should be used.

+### Next Iterations will address this disclaimer points

 ## Development